-- Is the settlor required to be included in the BO Register even if the settlor: is not a beneficiary; is expressly excluded from benefitting from the trust; and does not hold any powers under the trust's terms?
-Note UK, Isle of Man and Guernsey guidance appears to explicitly provide that such settlors need not be included in their BO Registers- this outcome might be reached under the laws in respect of BO Registers in Bermuda and Cayman Islands as well. - Are there any particular powers that if held by a person, would mean that person is required to be included on the BO Register?
+- Does the jurisdiction, as in Isle of Man, provide for a wide definition of "beneficial owner" and a narrower definition of "registerable beneficial owner"- the latter being directly relevant for the purposes of identifying who is included in the BO Register? - If the definition of "beneficial owner" or "person with significant control" does expressly consider trusts, what classes of persons, if any, are expressly identified as being deemed to ultimately control the trust and the underlying company? - Is the settlor required to be included in the BO Register even if the settlor: is not a beneficiary; is expressly excluded from benefitting from the trust; and does not hold any powers under the trust's terms?
+Note UK, Isle of Man and Guernsey appear to explicitly provide that such settlors need not be included in their BO Registers- this outcome might be reached under the laws in respect of BO Registers in Bermuda and Cayman Islands as well. - Are there any particular powers that if held by a person, would mean that person is required to be included on the BO Register?
 If so, what are those powers (e.g. powers to appoint or remove trustees, amend the trust, distribute trust property, revoke the trust, make investments)?
 Does it make any difference if the powers are to direct, veto or are only exercisable on the occurrence of a condition?
 In particular, note the UK, Jersey and Guernsey explicitly set out powers that they appear to consider evidence a person having control over the trust and, by extension, its underlying company. - Do the provisions require inclusion on the BO Register of directors or individuals who are beneficial owners of a corporate trustee?
 Is the position different if the trustee is licensed in the jurisdiction, a overseas trustee or a private trust company? - Are fixed interest beneficiaries considered "beneficial owners"?
-Is the proportion of the trust fund in which the beneficiary has a fixed interest relevant?
-It appears to be relevant in the Isle of Man (i.e. for the purposes of determining registerable beneficial owners) and, it is submitted, most of the major OTs.
-However, Jersey and Guernsey appear to require fixed interest beneficiaries to be included as beneficial owners in their central registers irrespective of the size of the fixed interests. - What is the position in respect of discretionary beneficiaries?
+Is the proportion of the trust fund in which the beneficiary has a fixed interest relevant (as appears to be the case in Isle of Man and, it is submitted, most of the major OTs- but not in Jersey and Guernsey who appear to require the inclusion of fixed interest beneficiaries irrespective of the size of their interests). - What is the position in respect of discretionary beneficiaries?
 Does someone who has a mere hope of benefitting (a.k.a. a discretionary beneficiary) exercise "ultimate effective control"?
 Does the conclusion change in a year that a discretionary beneficiary receives a distribution?
 Jersey's FAQ and the Isle of Man's guidance explicitly indicate that persons ought not be included in the BO register only by reason of being discretionary beneficiaries.
-It is submitted that this conclusion is sensible and correct and is available in other jurisdictions also. - In the absence of express provisions in the applicable beneficial ownership laws dealing with trusts (e.g. Bermuda, Isle of Man and to a lesser extent Cayman and BVI), what is the analysis to determine who is a trust's and underlying company's "beneficial owner"?
+It is submitted that this conclusion is sensible and correct and is available in other jurisdictions also. - In the absence of express provisions in the applicable beneficial ownership laws dealing with trusts (e.g. Bermuda, and to a lesser extent Cayman and BVI), what is the analysis to determine who is a trust's and underlying company's "beneficial owner"?